BLKSerene/Wordless/doc/doc_eng.md

 - **1.2 Work Area**<br>
   The *Work Area* resides at the upper half of the main window, just below *Menu Bar*.

-  The *Work Area* is further divided into the *Resutls Area* on the left side and the *Settings Area* on the right side.
+  The *Work Area* is further divided into the *Results Area* on the left side and the *Settings Area* on the right side.
 You can click on the tabs to toggle between different modules.

 - **1.3 File Area**<br>
   The *File Area* resides at the lower half of the main window, just above *Status Bar*.